yash-madake/orchids-codetheclause/README.md

 # Install dependencies
 npm install

-# Start the Development Server
+# Start the Development Server-
+to start the frontend work
 npm run dev
 ```
 The application will be available at `http://localhost:5173`.